Modeling synapses in NESTML

 The postsynaptic trace value in the models so far is assumed to correspond to a property of the postsynaptic neuron, but it is specified in the synapse model.
 Some synaptic plasticity rules require access to a postsynaptic value that cannot be specified as part of the synapse model, but is a part of the (postsynaptic) neuron model.

 An example would be a neuron that generates dendritic action potentials.
+(For more details about this neuron model, please see the tutorial https://nestml.readthedocs.io/en/latest/tutorials/active_dendrite/nestml_active_dendrite_tutorial.html.)
 The synapse could need access to the postsynaptic dendritic current.
-For more details on this example, please see the tutorial https://nestml.readthedocs.io/en/latest/tutorials/active_dendrite/nestml_active_dendrite_tutorial.html

-To make the “third factor” value available in the synapse model, begin by defining an appropriate input port:
+To make this “third factor” value available in the synapse model, begin by defining an appropriate input port:

 input: